Becoming a parent

-Having a baby or becoming a parent through birth, adoption or fostering is an exciting time and a major event in life.
+Becoming a parent through birth, adoption or fostering is a major event in life.
 Family life in Ireland has changed significantly in the past few years and there are now many different types of parents and many different types of families.

-If you have experienced a miscarriage or bereavement following the birth of your child, there are a number of voluntary and community agencies throughout Ireland that offer assistance and support.
-Women in Ireland who have experienced a stillbirth are entitled to full maternity leave from employment.
+If you have a miscarriage, stillbirth or your baby dies shortly after birth, there are a number of voluntary and community agencies that offer support.
+Women in Ireland who have a stillbirth are entitled to full maternity leave from employment.

-After your child has been born, you must register his/her birth within 3 months of the date of birth.
-Parents that have experienced a stillbirth can also register the birth.
-Registration may take place in the office of any Registrar of Births, Marriages and Deaths.
+You must register the birth of your child within 3 months of the date of birth.
+You can also register a stillbirth.
+You can register a birth in the office of any Registrar of Births, Marriages and Deaths.

 The public health service incorporates care for women and children following a birth in Ireland.
 This includes the Maternity and Infant Care Scheme, the public health nursing service, vaccinations and immunisations.